How To Immigrate To Canada: An Ultimate Guide for Filipinos

 To be eligible for a study permit through the Student Direct Stream, you must meet the following requirements:

-• Must be a citizen of China, India, Pakistan, Philippines, or Vietnam
+- Must be a citizen of China, India, Pakistan, Philippines, Vietnam, or other eligible countries

-• If studying in Quebec, you must have a Certificat d’acceptation du Québec (CAQ) from the Ministère de l’Immigration, de la Diversité et de l’Inclusion
+- If studying in Quebec, you must have a Certificat d’acceptation du Québec (CAQ) from the Ministère de l’Immigration, de la Francisation et de l’Intégration

 This program has an application fee of C$150 and a biometrics fee of C$85 per person.

 Study permits are processed within 20 calendar days.
-You must have your credit card with you as you fill out the online application.
-To apply, just complete the online form, use a scanner or camera to create e-copies of your documents, and pay the application and biometrics fees online using your debit or credit card.
+You must have your credit card as you complete the online application.
+To apply, complete the online form, use a scanner or camera to create e-copies of your documents, and pay the application and biometrics fees online using your debit or credit card.

 3. Refugee Status

-This program is designed for people staying in Canada who want to make a claim for refugee protection in the country.
-Refugee protection applies to people who are unwilling or unable to go back to their home country due to several reasons.
+This program is designed for people staying in Canada who want to claim refugee protection.
+Refugee protection applies to people unwilling or unable to return to their home country for several reasons.

-There are two categories of applicants under this program: convention refugees and persons in need of protection.
+There are two categories of applicants under this program: convention refugees and persons needing protection.

 Convention refugees are outside their home country and won’t be able to return due to fear of persecution based on one of the following reasons: membership in a social group, nationality, political opinion, race, or religion.